netglade/glade_forms/glade_forms/README.md

 ### Dependencies
 Input can have dependencies on other inputs to allow dependent validation.
 Define input's dependencies with `dependencies`.

-`inputKey` should be assigned for each input to allow dependency work.
+`inputKey` must be specified on inputs to be used as dependencies.

 In validation, translation or in `onChange()`, just call `dependencies.byKey()` to get dependent input.